snap-cycle/SnapCycle/detection/train/description.md

 ### Guidelines of what is recommended
 * Epochs are the number of passes through a dataset.
 Standard amount is 100
 * Batch size is number of image samples processed before the model is updated.
 Standard batch size is 16.
-* For best results, 2000 boxes per class.
-However, 500 images is also good.
+* For best results, 2000 bounding boxes per class.
 * Standard image size is 640.
 If an image is not this size, it will automatically be resized so do not worry.

 ---